How to Make and Freeze Basil Sauce

 Tips for Making Easy Basil Sauce

-1. Always add oil, salt and garlic to the blender or food processor first, because it’ll help get things moving.
+1. Always add oil, salt and garlic to the blender or food processor first, for liquid content and ease of blending.

-2. Pulse the blender or food processor to help break up all the basil and incorporate it with the olive oil before trying to puree.
+2. Before pureeing, pulse the blender or food processor to help break up basil and incorporate it with the olive oil.

-3. If you can’t seem to puree it, add a bit more oil for extra liquid and volume.
+3. If the basil is too chunky to puree, add a bit more oil for extra liquid and blendability.

-4. Be sure to puree it for 20-30 seconds to make sure the fresh garlic is well incorporated.
+4. Be sure to puree the sauce for 20-30 seconds to make sure the fresh garlic is well incorporated.

 4 oz (125 ml) jars of basil sauce topped in a light layer of olive oil